ioBroker/ioBroker.zigbee/README.md

 [![NPM](https://nodei.co/npm/iobroker.zigbee.png?downloads=true)](https://nodei.co/npm/iobroker.zigbee/)

-## ioBroker Zigbee adapter for Xiaomi (and other) devices via cc2531/cc2530
+## ioBroker Zigbee adapter for Xiaomi (and other) devices via cc2531/cc2530 and new cc26x2r and cc2538_cc2592_PA

 With the Zigbee-coordinator based on Texas Instruments SoC cc253x (and others), it creates its own zigbee-network, into which zigbee-devices are connected.
 By work directly with the coordinator, the driver allows you to manage devices without additional gateways / bridge from device manufacturers (Xiaomi / TRADFRI / Hue).
 About the device Zigbee-network can be read [here (in English)](https://www.zigbee2mqtt.io/information/zigbee_network.html).